cmhollins2022/General-Programming-Practice/README.md

 # General-Programming-Practice
-A place to document practice general programming problems.
+A place to document and practice general programming problems.